Compliance stage - waiving the notice of enforcement

 Waiving the notice of enforcement

-However, if the creditor, their solicitor or the HCEO has good reason to believe that the goods are in jeopardy, they can apply to court for permission to waive or significantly shorten the NoE period.
+If the creditor, their solicitor or the HCEO has good reason to believe that the goods are in jeopardy, they can apply to court for permission to waive or significantly shorten the NoE period.
 This is most commonly done at the point of applying for the writ, but can be done after it has been issued.

 This happens more commonly with high value goods, especially those that easily moved, where there is a credible risk that they may be taken out of the country.
 If enforcement was to be against an aircraft, for instance, the NoE would simply ensure that it wasn't brought into the UK.